cardano-scaling/hydra/docs/docs/how-to/commit-blueprint.md

   --node-socket testnets/preprod/node.socket
 ```

-Now press `i` to initialize the `Head`.

-Once we see that the head is in the `Initializing` state we are ready to send the HTTP request to the `/commit` API path.

-To assemble the request body we will use the `cborHex` field from the tx-body file `tx.json`.
+Press `i` to initialize the `head`.
+Once the head is in the `Initializing` state, you can send the HTTP request to the `/commit` API path.
+Assemble the request body using the `cborHex` field from the tx-body file `tx.json` and the JSON representation of the `UTXO` you used as input.

-To get the json representation of the `UTxO` we used as the input we can just copy/paste the output we got from cardano-cli when we did a `UTxO` query:

-This is the valid json request:
+This is the valid JSON request:

 ```shell
 {